 The MS in Publishing is a 36 credit program and can be completed in 1.5 - 2 years.

-What is the difference between the PUB 690A/B, the Graduate Seminars, and PUB 699A/B, the Internship courses?
+What is the difference between the PUB 690A/B, the Graduate Seminar, and PUB 699A/B, the Internship courses?